iamciera/DSxD_website/_pages/events.md

 -  **Share with us.** Are there two examples of work at the intersection of data science and the creative arts that inspire/motivate/excite you?
 Please include links or references, where applicable.
 -  **Think with us.** What would your goals be coming out of this experience?
 What are the contributions you feel you’re best placed to make to enrich the experience of other participants?

+### Project Examples and Scope

+The scope for the application to attend above is essenitally - communicating data and working with data (ex. best practices) through creative mediums.
+We are looking for people who want to work on projects that they are passionate about including but definetly not limited to data visualizations.
+Below are some examples and ideas of projects that are within scope:

+**Format Examples**

+-  short essays or stories
+-  interviews
+-  websites
+-  tutorials
+-  data story/presentations (data viz, sonification, sculpture, ect)
+-  zine
+-  or something else!

+**Topic Examples**

+-  exploration of a dataset
+-  how to create community in data, computer science or related fields
+-  personal narratives about working in or wanting to work in data, computer science or related fields
+-  data science workflows
+-  concepts explained/taught
+-  diversity and inclusion
+-  computing challenges
+-  algorithmic bias
+-  accessibility
+-  burn out
+-  best practices
+-  or something else!

 Questions?
 Contact us at datasciencebydesign@gmail.com